safwanshamsir99/CrossArt-Generator/README.md

 2. **README.md** <br />
    Project documentation
 3. **generator.py** <br />
-   Project code
+   Main script to be deployed on streamlit that call the front-end functions.
+4. **component.py** <br />
+   Contains front-end composite function components that call back-end functions for streamlit.
-4. **photos** <br />
+5. **photos** <br />
    Contains INVOKE Analytics logo and INVOKE logo to be imported into generator.py
-5. **requirements.txt** <br />
+6. **requirements.txt** <br />
-   List of the libraries and their respective versions required for the project
+   List of the libraries and their respective versions required for the project to be read in streamlit.
+7. **tests** <br />
+   Contains scripts for unit testing, endpoint testing, and test files.
+8. **app** <br />
+   Contains all of the back-end functions, endpoints, schema, and requirements.txt for containerization.
-6. **crosstab_module** <br />
+9. **app/crosstab_module** <br />
    Contains all of the main functions to create the crosstabs.
-7. **utils_module** <br />
+10. **app/utils_module** <br />
    Contains all of the helper functions for the crosstabs generator.
 Also, contains the processor functions that call functions from crosstab.py and utils.py
-8. **chart_module** <br />
+11. **app/chart_module** <br />
    Contains all of the functions to create the clustered bar charts.
-9. **component_module** <br />
+12. **app/component_module** <br />
    Contains all of the components; front-end component for streamlit and back-end component for crosstabs and charts.
+13. **app/schema.py** <br />
+   Pydantic schema for endpoint using FastAPI.
+14. **app/schema.py** <br />
+   Pydantic schema for endpoint using FastAPI.
+15. **app/endpoint.py** <br />
+   Contains crosstabs endpoints and chart endpoints, developed using FastAPI.
+16. **app/requirements_d.txt** <br />
+   List of the libraries and their respective versions required for the project to be installed in docker image.

 ### Folder Structure

 ```
 .
+├── LICENSE
 ├── README.md
-├── .streamlit/
-│   └── config.toml
-├── .github/
+├── app
-│   └── dependabot.yml
+│   ├── __init__.py
-├── chart_module/
+│   ├── chart_module
-│   └── chart.py
+│   │   └── chart.py
-├── crosstab_module/
+│   ├── component_module
-│   └── crosstab.py
+│   │   └── viz.py
-├── component_module/
-│   └── component.py
+│   ├── crosstab_module
-│   └── table.py
+│   │   └── crosstab.py
-│   └── viz.py
+│   ├── endpoint.py
-├── photos/
+│   ├── requirements_d.txt
-│   ├── invoke_icon.jpg
+│   ├── schema.py
-│   └── invoke_logo.png
+│   └── utils_module
-├── utils_module/
 │       ├── processor.py
 │       └── utils.py
+├── component.py
 ├── generator.py
+├── photos
+│   ├── invoke_icon.jpg
+│   └── invoke_logo.png
+├── requirements.txt
+└── tests
+    ├── backend_test.py
+    ├── endpoint_test.py
+    ├── test_chartgen.xlsx
-└── requirements.txt
+    └── test_crosstabs.csv
 ```

 ### Progress